Marvel Auctioning Off Props From Canceled Netflix Shows ‘Daredevil’, ‘Luke Cage’, & ‘Iron Fist’

-At the end of last year, Netflix made the shocking announcement that Daredevil, Luke Cage, and Iron Fist, all series born of Marvel Comics characters, would be canceled at the end of their current seasons.
-This despite them all enjoying enormous success on the streaming service.
+At the end of last year, Netflix made the shocking announcement that Daredevil, Luke Cage, and Iron Fist, all series featuring Marvel Comics characters, would be canceled at the end of their current seasons.
+This was done despite how they all enjoyed enormous success in the streaming service.

 But there was hope for Marvel fans, who thought that perhaps Disney, with the imminent release of its own streaming service Disney+, would be rebooting or even continuing the beloved shows.
 Alas, that hope appears to be fading by the day.
-Aside from the fact that a “non-compete” of sorts states they can’t appear elsewhere for at least two years, Comic Book is now also reporting that Marvel has just announced they will be auctioning off props from the three shows.
+Aside from the fact that a “non-compete” clause of sorts states they can’t appear elsewhere for at least two years, Comic Book is now also reporting that Marvel has just announced they will be auctioning off props from the three shows.

-Marvel‘s official announcement explains that “original costumes, props and set decoration” will be included in the auction of approximately 750 items in total that could be decorating your front room or maybe even sneakily worn to Comic Con.
+Marvel‘s official announcement explains that “original costumes, props and set decoration” will be included in the auction of approximately 750 items in total that could be decorating your front room or maybe even sneakily worn to Comic-Con.

 The auction, which will take place over two days in August this year, will at least be for a good cause, even if it shatters the hopes that the company will be bringing new episodes of the show anytime soon.